microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/Update-MgDeviceManagementManagedDevice.md

         - `[VerifiedPublisherId <String>]`: The ID of the verified publisher from the app publisher's Partner Center account.
     - `[AppRoleAssignments <IMicrosoftGraphAppRoleAssignment1[]>]`: Represents the app roles a user has been granted for an application.
 Supports $expand.
     - `[Approvals <IMicrosoftGraphApproval[]>]`:
     - `[AssignedLicenses <IMicrosoftGraphAssignedLicense[]>]`: The licenses that are assigned to the user, including inherited (group-based) licenses.
+This property doesn't differentiate directly-assigned and inherited licenses.
+Use the licenseAssignmentStates property to identify the directly-assigned and inherited licenses.
 Not nullable.
-Supports $filter (eq, not, and counting empty collections).
+Supports $filter (eq, not, /$count eq 0, /$count ne 0).
       - `[DisabledPlans <String[]>]`: A collection of the unique identifiers for plans that have been disabled.
       - `[SkuId <String>]`: The unique identifier for the SKU.
     - `[AssignedPlans <IMicrosoftGraphAssignedPlan[]>]`: The plans that are assigned to the user.
 Read-only.
 Not nullable.Supports $filter (eq and not).